RedisJSON/RedisJSON/docs/docs/_index.md

 In the above lines replace `/path/to/module/` with the actual path to the module.

-Alternatively, you can download and run RedisJSON from a precompiled binary:
+Alternatively, you can download and run the JSON module from a precompiled binary:

-1. Download a precompiled version of RedisJSON from the [Redis download center](https://redis.com/download-center/modules/).
+1. Download a precompiled version of the JSON module from the [Redis download center](https://redis.com/download-center/modules/).

 #### Command-line option